R-ArcGIS/arcgisgeocode/cran-comments.md

 ## R CMD check results

+0 errors | 0 warnings | 0 note

+This is a new release to address failing CRAN checks.

+## tarball size

 This package vendors **Rust dependencies** resulting in a 13mb .xz file.
 Final installation size is 1.3mb

-0 errors | 0 warnings | 0 note

- - Addresses CRAN error for MacOS old rel https://www.r-project.org/nosvn/R.check/r-oldrel-macos-x86_64/arcgisgeocode-00check.html

-## tarball size

-This R package vendors its Rust dependencies.
-As such, the vendor.tar.xz file is fairly large.
-After compilation and installation, the R package is only 1.3mb on Mac.

 ## Testing Environments